-Furthermore, the slogan of the "right of each nation to self-determination", if followed to its logical conclusion, becomes an absurdity.
-To first days of the Revolution - that is the fundamental demand of social justice.
+for all from the first days of the Revolution - that is the fundamental demand of social justice.

-limits of the capitalist structure.
+The system of defensive measures will belong to the Transition Period and all institutions established in connection therewith l ill afterwards gradually disappear or will he converted into institutions of the free producer-consumer communes.
+Hence the co operatives of the Transition Period cannot be copies of those developing within the limits of the capitalist structure.
 The interests of the transition to communism demand internal organisational unity, and the fulfilment of complex functions by local collectivities which will be united in their diversity through the process of federalisation.